 Course 336: GPS Fundamentals, Enhancements and Introduction to Differential GPS

 This 3-day course will give you a comprehensive introduction to GPS technology and a solid introduction to differential GPS (DGPS).
 It is designed especially for engineers and technical staff who want a GPS/GNSS system overview and a full day of differential GPS.
-Is is the same as Course 122, but with a full day of DGPS.
+It is the same as Course 122, but with a full day of DGPS.

 Course 346: GPS/GNSS Operation for Engineers & Technical Professionals

 Take this 4-day course to gain a comprehensive understanding of GPS/GNSS system concepts, design and operation, including information on GPS signal processing by the receiver; techniques by which GPS obtains position, velocity and time and a brief introduction to differential GPS (DGPS) and Kalman filtering.
 This course is similar to Course 356 (5 days), but with less emphasis on DGPS and Kalman filtering.
 The first two days of Course 346 are the same as Course 122, which introduces the concepts that are expanded upon in Course 346.
 Student discounts available for select public courses.
 See registration form for details.

-Course 356: GPS and DGPS Operation for Engineers & Technical Professionals: Principles, Technology, Applications and DGPS Concepts
+Course 356: GPS and DGPS Operation for Engineers & Technical Professionals

-Course 356B: GPS Operations, DGPS, GPS Signals & Processing
+Course 356B: GPS Operation, DGPS, GPS Signals & Processing